+The most popular stops are Yosemite Valley, Glacier Point, Mariposa Grove, Tunnel View, and Tuolumne Meadows.
 They're prettiest in the early morning and late afternoon light, and they'll be less crowded then, too.
-See where they are on the Yosemite map.
-NOTE: The Mariposa Grove is closed for a restoration project and is expected to reopen in spring 2017.
+They're easy to find on the Yosemite map.

 Don't Drive in Traffic

-If you're staying along Hwy 140 between Mariposa and Yosemite, use the Yosemite Area Transit buses to get into the park.
-It won't actually keep you out of traffic, but someone else will have to deal with it - and you'll save on gasoline.
+If you're staying along California Highway 140 between Mariposa and Yosemite, use the Yosemite Area Transit buses to get into the park.
+This won't actually keep you out of traffic, but someone else will have to deal with it, and you'll save on gasoline.